The Huntsman: Winter’s War (2016) – Film Review

 Visual effects are genuinely stunning, with some breath-taking scenery, but without a decent script you end up feeling it’s all a bit overblown.
 It’s CGI-heavy and feels bloatedly over-budget.
 The film introduces four dwarfs as prat-falling, bad-mouthing characters in a see-through attempt to douse some humour over proceedings, and without exactly being The Three Stooges +1, they do actually manage to become the film’s highlight.
 Especially the cinematic first of a cool, kick-ass female dwarf.

 But the action is pointless, the romance is predictable and the drama convoluted and often illogical.
 In fact, Winter’s War ultimately comes across as a film written by a desperate committee, eager to cash in on an unexpected success.
-And nothing ever good will come from that approach.
+And nothing good will ever come from that approach.